mckjoe/Ping-Pong/README.md

 * _cd into ping-pong directory_
 * _type "atom ."_

+## Bugs?
-## There are know non bugs at this time
+_There are know non bugs at this time_

 ## support and contact info

-_If you need to reach me just hit me on my pager_
+_If you need to reach me just hit me on my pager, or send me an e-mail.
+My E-mail address should be on file with the school._

 ## techhnologies used
-_This program was written using html, css, JavaScript, and markdown.
+_This program was written using html, css, JavaScript, and markdown._

 ## Check the gh-pages link
+www.mckjoe.github.io/ping-pong

 ## development steps